Conjugate Generalized Bayesian Inference for Discrete Doubly Intractable Problems: Theoretical Assessment

 \section{Theoretical Assessment}

 In this Section, we extend the theoretical guarantees of the LRM estimator to a broader class of models.
 To do so, additional regularity conditions are required.
-The first set of conditions concerns the parameter space and the existence of the empirical minimiser. \begin{assumption} The following regularity conditions apply: \begin{assumpenum} \item $\Theta \subseteq \mathbb{R}^p$ is open, convex and bounded; \item The minimiser $\hat{\btheta}_n:= \arg \min_{\btheta \in \Theta} \Lhat(\btheta)$ exists for all $n$ large enough and $\dgp$-almost surely. \end{assumpenum} \end{assumption}
+The first set of conditions concerns the parameter space and the existence of the empirical minimizer. \begin{assumption} The following regularity conditions apply: \begin{assumpenum} \item $\Theta \subseteq \mathbb{R}^p$ is open, convex and bounded; \item The minimizer $\hat{\btheta}_n:= \arg \min_{\btheta \in \Theta} \Lhat(\btheta)$ exists for all $n$ large enough and $\dgp$-almost surely. \end{assumpenum} \end{assumption}

 A further condition is imposed on the mapping $\btheta \mapsto \model(\cdot)$ to ensure sufficient smoothness.
 The required strength of this condition varies depending on the specific result. \begin{assumption} Assume that $\btheta \mapsto \model(\x)$ is thrice continuously differentiable for any $\x\in\X$, and that for some $r \in \mathbb{N}$ and all $\rho =0, \dots, r$, one has